 Rubbery, colourful, versatile and fun, the Theraband will revolutionise the way you work out, especially if you’re pregnant.
-Ali Rose, Jess’s physio, tells us more…
+Jessica Ennis-Hill's physio Ali Rose tells us more…

 When it comes to exercise accessories, we’ve probably all given a Swiss ball, dumbbell, foam roller and exercise step a go.
 But, have you ever seen a Theraband in action?

 These perfectly portable stretch marvels enable you to do low-impact strength training through lots of different exercises, and have been used for decades by physios and their athletes.
 Thanks to Ali Rose and the Jennis Pregnancy programme, the secret is now out, with pregnant women also benefitting from the brilliant Theraband effect.

 In a nutshell, a Theraband is a thin ribbon of stretchy material, which comes in a variety of colours.
 Used as accessories for various different exercise moves, they enable you to add light resistance in a controlled manner and they’re really fun to use, too.